-The Internet Is One Big Personality Test
+The Dark Side of That Personality Quiz You Just Took

 Meet Yourself discovered this strategy long before today’s click-miners.
 The book’s co-authors, the British novelist William Gerhardie and the Spanish aristocrat Prince Leopold Loewenstein—whose son, incidentally, went on to be the financial manager of the Rolling Stones—flip freely between promises of profound insights and guarantees of fun.

 If the limited information out there about the book’s critical reception is any indication, people have never taken Meet Yourself too seriously.
-A short review in a March 1937 issue of Ohio’s Piqua Daily Caller deems it “a fairly amusing way of filling in an odd hour or so,” and includes this sick 1930s burn: “If you sit down prayerfully with it and answer all of its impertinent questions, you will never again be phased by any little thing like an income tax or civil service examination blank.”
+A short review in a March 1937 issue of Ohio’s Piqua Daily Call deems it “a fairly amusing way of filling in an odd hour or so,” and includes this sick 1930s burn: “If you sit down prayerfully with it and answer all of its impertinent questions, you will never again be phased by any little thing like an income tax or civil service examination blank.”
 Decades later, a columnist for The Independent ran into the book on a trip with her boyfriend to her parents’ house, and cracked up when it announced to the family that the boyfriend was “a conqueror of women.”

 As BuzzFeed’s quizzes really started gaining steam a few years ago, a deluge of think-pieces attempted to make sense of why people just can’t get enough of them, even when they clearly have little to do with reality.
 Reasons included narcissism, existential searching, and boredom.
 Laskow made the case that people simply like talking about themselves.
 These probably are all true, to some extent.
 But they overlook something deeper about the nature of personality itself.